 Credit: Swithens Farm

 Kids love animals.
 Do animals love kids back?
-That’s a philosophical question we’re not equipped to answer here at Leeds-List, but the answer would seem to be yes such was the delighted squeaking when my little ones petted the guinea pigs at Swithens Farm.
+That’s a philosophical question we’re not equipped to answer here at Leeds-List, but the delighted squeaking when my little ones petted the guinea pigs at Swithens Farm would suggest yes.

-That’s just one of a whole ark-full of of animals to be met, with ridiculously cute meerkats, ponies, rabbits, llamas and even emus to say hello to, along with more traditional but still lovable farm animals.
+That’s just one of a whole ark-full of animals – ridiculously cute meerkats, ponies, rabbits, llamas and even emus – along with more traditional but still lovable farm animals.

-Your kids can pet (some of) the animals, and younger ones will also like the play barn, zip wire and trampolines.
+Your kids can pet some of them, and younger ones will also like the play barn, zip wire and trampolines.
 If you trust your kids not to eat a cow when you’re not looking, you can retire to the cafe for a panini or pie.

 What?
 Farmyard delights for all the family.